IjzerenHein/famous-lagometer/README.md

 ## Contribute

-Feel free to contribute to this project in any way.
-The easiest way to support this project is by giving it a star.
+If you like this project and want to support it, show some love and give it a star.

 ## Contact
 - 	@IjzerenHein